Your Event at Saint Peter’s University

 This guide is intended for faculty and staff of Saint Peter's University.

-Members of the public may refer to the Conference and Event Services website for reservation information.
+Members of the public (external events) may refer to the Conference and Event Services website for reservation information.

 Step 1: Prepare

-- Room Requests must be submitted at least 3 days in advance.
+Event requests must be submitted at least 3 business days in advance.

 Step 2: The Room & Calendar Request Form